RiddhiMusale01/Exp-7/README.md

 # Experiment 7

-AIM:
+# AIM:

 To study and implement C++ Arrays and Strings.

+# SOFTARE:
-SOFTARE: Visual Studio Code
+Visual Studio Code

-THEORY:
+# THEORY:
+ARRAYS:

 Arrays in C++ are collections of elements of the same type stored in contiguous memory locations.
 They provide a way to group multiple values under a single variable name, which can be accessed using an index.